 Profoundly deaf, Michelle received the gift of hearing through cochlear implant technology.
 Realizing the lack of information and support for the hearing impaired, Michelle founded the Cochlear Implant Awareness Foundation (CIAF) to provide hope and understanding for those individuals and families facing the challenges of hearing loss and seeking new opportunities for sound.
 Michelle is the owner of a business specializing in web and graphic design services – from Web sites to social media development.

-Kim Martin, Vice President
+Kim Martin, Secretary

 A parent and educator, Kim possesses a bachelor’s degree in middle school education and a master’s degree in mathematics.